Background

 Requirement: support letter from a commission chair (paper/poster submission, acceptance and participation, if applicable).

-- letter of support from the ICA National Delegate of the respective home country of the applicant;
+• letter of support from the ICA National Delegate of the respective current country of residence and/or the current affiliate institution of the applicant;

-Submissions of applications shall be sent to the ICA Secretary-General.
+Complete submissions of applications shall be sent directly to the ICA Secretary-General.

 Evaluation Criteria and Process